Wolodmr/iovote/docs/index.md

 <strong>GETTING STARTED</strong></p>

 <p class="indented-text">
-  To start using Vote Cast, check out the <strong>Installation Guide</strong> for step-by-step instructions on setting it up.
+  To start using ioVote, check out the <strong>Installation Guide</strong> for step-by-step instructions on setting it up.
-  For an overview of how Vote Cast works, visit the <strong>Project Overview</strong> section.
+  For an overview of how ioVote works, visit the <strong>Project Overview</strong> section.
 </p>

 ## <span style="display: flex; align-items: center;">